DylanSatow/ObsidianTrueCopiot/README.md

 1. Open Obsidian Settings
 2. Navigate to "Community plugins" and click "Browse"
-3. Search for "Smart Composer" and click Install
+3. Search for "True Copilot" and click Install
 4. Enable the plugin in Community plugins
 5. Set up your API key in plugin settings
    - OpenAI : [ChatGPT API Keys](https://platform.openai.com/api-keys)